PDIS/transcript/2022-02-23-Lecture-at-the-Innovation-Governance-Expert-Program,-the-Graduate-School-of-Public-Policy,-the-University-of-Tokyo.md

 ### Audience Member:

-Now, we would like to ask how to design regulation.
-When businesses introduce innovative but risky technologies and/or business models such as drones and crypto asset trading, they may need to be regulated in some situations.
-For example, there is a trend to regulate AI that interprets human emotions across the board, due to risks on privacy and other issues such as the fear that it could lead to profiling.
-What do you think of this regulatory trend?
+I provide support to corporations as a lawyer.
+Thank you so much for your time today.
+I would like to ask about the regulation.
+How the regulation should be vis à vis innovation.

+The project I worked on involved AI for inference of emotion.
+This technology has the potential to lead to profiling of the people.
+Because of that regulation governing, this area was a hurdle for usage of this technology.

+Innovative technologies and services, including transactions of cryptocurrency or drones always involve unknown risks and dangers.
+Because of that, they tend to be regulated more by doing so towards those regulations.
+What is your take on that?
+What is your view about those regulations?

 ### Audrey Tang: